 Almost nine years passed.
 In those nine years many things had happened.
 The old man seeking sanctuary for his mysterious ward returned home.
 A matter of weeks later, war broke out in the elemental nations.
-The third great ninja war.
+The Third Great Ninja War.
 It lasted for a long and bloody three years.
 Ayami had no choice but to do her duty as a ninja of the Leaf and fight to protect her village and young son.
 Two years into the war she came closer than ever before to the end of her days.
-While fighting an Iwa nin when she was caught unawares by a wind technique that robbed her of her left leg.
+While fighting a Hidden Rock nin when she was caught unawares by a wind technique that robbed her of her left leg.
 She was saved at the last minute but her ninja career was effectively over.
 It would be two years before she learned what a stroke of luck this was.
 Only a single year after the end of the third great ninja war, the Leaf was struck with another calamity.

-The greatest of the tailed chakra beasts, the nine-tailed Kyuubi no Yoko attacked.
+The greatest of the tailed chakra beasts, the Kyuubi no Yoko, the Nine-Tailed Demon Fox attacked.
 Had she not been crippled in the war, she would have been mobilised like every other Leaf nin, and more than likely would have been killed.
-She was sorely tempted to send that Iwa nin a fruit basket when that realisation struck.
+She was sorely tempted to send that Rock nin a fruit basket when that realisation struck.

 Many ninja were lost that day.
 Their numbers thinned, the Leaf was once again vulnerable to attack.
 As such, the age restriction for entrance into the ninja academy was lowered from eight to six in an attempt to rebuild their forces as quickly as possible.
 Naturally Ayami's young son, raised on tales of his clan's exploits in the war and the new legend of the fourth Hokage, Minato Namikaze, enrolled as soon as he was able.
 Four years of training both at the academy and at home learning his clan's techniques brought him to this day.
 The day he would become a ninja!